ANIO-Official/dynamic-shopping-cart/README.md

 - [Create a Shopping Cart With Vanilla JavaScript | ES6 | Timestamp: 32:09](https://www.youtube.com/watch?v=UcrypywtAm0) - I got stuck initially trying to figure out how to update my quantity value so I tried to see how other's approached it.
 I found this video.
 After watching this, I realized that I should be including a variable to represent the quantity in my template literal.
 Similar to how he was referencing a variable called number of units.

 - [MDN alert()](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) - For the alert on invalid input.

+- [Stack Overflow](https://stackoverflow.com/questions/5767325/how-can-i-remove-a-specific-item-from-an-array-in-javascript) - Helped me better understand how to remove specific data from an array.

+- [MDN indexOf()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) - To find the item in the data array to delete upon reducing quantity to 0.

 ## Author